Muqtada al-Sadr

+Muqtada al-Sadr (born 4 August 1974) is an Iraqi cleric, politician and former militia leader.
+A leading Shia Muslim, he inherited the leadership of the Sadrist Movement from his father, and founded the now-dissolved Mahdi Army militia in 2003 that resisted the American occupation of Iraq.

+He also founded the Promised Day Brigade insurgent group after the dissolution of the Mahdi Army; both were backed by Iran.
+In 2014, he founded the Peace Companies militia and serves as its current head.
+In 2018, he joined his Sadrist political party to the Saairun alliance, which won the highest number of seats in the 2018 and 2021 Iraqi parliamentary elections.

 Titles

-He belongs to the prominent Sadr family that hails from Jabal Amel in Lebanon, before later settling in Najaf.
-Sadr is the son of Mohammad Mohammad Sadeq al-Sadr, an Iraqi religious figure and politician who stood against Saddam Hussein, and the nephew of Mohammad Baqir al-Sadr.
+He belongs to the prominent al-Sadr family that hails from Jabal Amel in Lebanon, before later settling in Najaf.
+Sadr is the son of Muhammad al-Sadr, an Iraqi religious figure and politician who stood against Saddam Hussein, and the nephew of Mohammad Baqir al-Sadr.
 He is often styled with the honorific title Sayyid.